MicrosoftDocs/azure-stack-docs/azure-managed-lustre/amlfs-prerequisites.md

   To learn more about network strategies for Azure Managed Lustre and AKS, see [AKS subnet access](use-csi-driver-kubernetes.md#provide-subnet-access-between-aks-and-azure-managed-lustre) .

-* If you use more than one AKS cluster within the VNet, make sure the VNet has sufficient capacity for all resources in all of the clusters.
+* If you use more than one AKS cluster within the VNet, make sure the VNet has enough capacity for all resources in all of the clusters.

 * If you plan to use another resource to host your compute VMs in the same VNet, check the requirements for that process before creating the VNet and subnet for your Azure Managed Lustre system.

-* You cannot move an Azure Managed Lustre file system from one network or subnet to another after you create it.

 ## Storage prerequisites